REX-lighting/main/rekordbox setup/README.md

 Once this is done you should be able to display videos, but owe noes, rekirdbox is adding a bar across.
 We will get around this by modifying the video so the bar is ontop of nothing, then modiftying the screen.

-To modify your music videos to be outside the bar that recordbox has there is a helper function
+To modify your music videos to be outside the bar that recordbox has there is a helper function.
+This runs the python file on the first mp4, outputs to the second mp4, then makes sure to use the resolution specified at the end

 ```
-python3 convert_music.py videos/test_input.mp4
+python3 convert_music.py videos/sample.mp4 output.mp4 1280 720
 ```

 It also supports output information after.
 This will add a gap inbetween your video (this will be removed later)